 The Board adopted a Fund Balance Policy in fiscal year 2013 with a 10% target.
+The Fund Balance Policy was amended in fiscal year 2021 to increase the minimum fund balance to 30%.
 The purpose of the policy is to establish guidelines that are necessary to ensure that the SLPS maintains an adequate level of unassigned reserves to mitigate financial risk that can arise from unforeseen revenue fluctuations, unforeseen expenditures and similar circumstances.
-The District fund balance at the 2020 fiscal year end is approximately 36%.
+The District fund balance at the 2022 fiscal year end is estimated to be 47%.
 There have been no other relevant financial policies that have had a significant impact on the current year's financial statements.

 The fiscal condition of the St. Louis Public Schools, which serve the residents of the City of St. Louis, is closely linked to the economic health and population trends of the City of St. Louis and the State of Missouri budgetary constraints.
-Significant reinvestment in the City over the last 15 years has established a base for the City's future health and growth.
+Significant reinvestment in the City over the last 20 years has established a base for the City's future health and growth.